cbourke/ComputerScienceI/hacks/hack6.0/readme.md

     provided to help you easily compile your files.
 Note that cmocka is already installed on the CSE server.
 If you compile on your own machine, you will have to install and troubleshoot cmocka yourself.

--   Turn in all of your files via webhandin.
-Make sure that it runs and executes correctly in the grader.